 The size of your truck is crucial to the success of your food truck so pick it carefully.
 Too big and it will be hard to drive and maneuver around, not to mention making parking on city streets a nightmare.
 Too small and you and your staff will be crowded together like sardines and it will be hard to keep everything sanitary and working in an efficient manner.

-Experts recommend that you take into consideration what you will use the truck for when making your decision.
+Experts recommend that you take into consideration what you will use the truck for when making your decision to buy a food truck.
 If you are going to be parking your truck on the streets and vending out of it, then a smaller truck about 14 to 16 foot would probably be best.

 How Much Staff Will You Need?